 Malnutrition will often be noticeable to the doctor’s trained eye before it causes significant abnormalities in laboratory test results.
 During physical examinations, doctors will evaluate patients overall appearance: their skin and muscle tone, the amount of body fat they have, their height and weight, and their eating habits.
 In the case of infants and children, doctors will look for normal development and a normal rate of growth.

 If there are signs of malnutrition, the doctor may order general laboratory screening tests to evaluate a patient’s blood cells and organ function.
 Additional individual tests may be ordered to look for specific vitamin and mineral deficiencies.
-If general malnutrition and/or specific deficiencies are diagnosed, then laboratory testing may be used to monitor the response to therapy.
+If general malnutrition and/or specific deficiencies are diagnosed, laboratory testing may be used to monitor how the patient responds to treatment.
 A person who has malnutrition because of a chronic disease may need to have his or her nutritional status monitored on a regular basis.

-Hospitalised patients are often assessed for nutritional status prior to or at the time of admission.
-This may include a history, an interview by a dietician and laboratory tests.
-If the results of these tests indicate possible nutritional deficits, patients may be provided nutritional support prior to a surgery or procedure and be monitored regularly during recovery.
+Hospitalised patients are often assessed to determine their nutritional status prior to, or at the time of, admission.
+This may include discussing their medical history with a doctor, being interviewed by a dietician, and undergoing some laboratory tests.
+If the results of these tests indicate possible nutritional deficits, patients may be provided with nutritional support (i.e., given the nutients they need) prior to a surgery or procedure, and they may be monitored regularly during recovery.